Five Cities With the Lowest Property Tax in the U.S.

 Average property tax bill: $1,293

 Located in Baldwin County, and the eastern coast of Mobile Bay, the city of Daphne-Fairhope ranks as the metropolitan area with the lowest property tax rate out of the 225 most popular cities ranked by ATTOM.
-Homeowners with a typical home worth $478,109 can expect a property tax bill of $1,293.
+Alabama homeowners with a typical home worth $478,109 can expect a property tax bill of $1,293.

 Overall, Alabama is also ranked as one of the 10 states with the lowest property taxes in the country.
-Residents carry an effective property tax rate of 0.42%, at the median home value of $265,811 the average tax paid per year is $1,101.
+Residents carry an effective property tax rate of 0.42%.
+At the median home value of $265,811, the average tax paid per year is $1,101.

 Alabama also offers a Regular Homestead Exemption for property owners under age 65, and who are not disabled.
 Qualifying residents can deduct up to $4,000 in state tax and $2,000 in county tax from the assessed value of their home.